RyanRasi/Sommelier/README.md

 # Sommelier
-A wine recommendation model using natural language processing (NLP)
+A wine recommendation model using natural language processing (NLP) with a custom named entity recognition (NER) model.

 Inspired by the film "Sideways (2004)" I decided to develop a model designed to recommend a wine to a user based on descriptions akin to those provided by a sommelier following a tasting experience.
 The user can also specify any varieties, wineries, and region preferences that they would like their recommended wine to have as well as any tastes and food pairings.
 Due to this using Named Entity Recognition (NER), the user can ask questions that they normally would at a restuarant to discover their chosen wine.